In this guide you will find:

 If you want to turn off the feature for an individual video, add the parameter ab="false".

 Using AB Loop in Playback

-Now you can follow these steps that are equal for both ways of adding the AB loop function into your video.
+Now you can follow these steps which are the same for both ways of adding the AB loop function.

 If the AB loop button doesn't appear, make sure you have made the above mentioned necessary settings in the shortcode editor.
 Note: This won’t work on devices without inline playback capability (iPhone…) due to the technical limitations.
 Styling is in progress.